 corner of Bourbon and St. Ann Streets.
 You'll find lots

 of community information and details of the weekend's events.

-The literature racks inside of Hit Parade are another great
+The literature racks inside of the clubs and businesses are another great

-source for all of the Southern Decadence information that you
+source for much of the Southern Decadence information that you

 Decadence, some streets of the